TOPICS

 -European Project BACS

-National projects on BCI.
-On this framework we proposed for the first
+projects on BCI.
+On this framework we proposed for the first time (at

-time (at both national and international level) the use of inverse
+both national and international level) the use of inverse solutions as

-solutions as the basis of direct non invasive brain computer interfaces
+the basis of direct non invasive brain computer interfaces as well as

-as well as the identification of physiologically meaningful features
+the identification of physiologically meaningful features based on the

 Catalunya.
 Grup de Recerca Consolidat.